Low back pain is a common complaint. However, just because it is common does not mean it is not serious.

 Studies show that the incidence of disability due to chronic back pain has increased by more than 54 percent since 1990.
 It costs Americans more than $50 billion in healthcare costs every single year, and that doesn’t take into account lost wages or decreased productivity.

-One in three adults state that back pain has a negative effect on their everyday lives, but only one in ten will ever find out the primary cause of the pain.
+One in three adults states that back pain has a negative effect on their everyday lives, but only one in ten will ever find out the primary cause of the pain.

 The good news is that 90 percent of acute back pain is resolved within six weeks, but the downside is that most will have a recurrence within two years.